Jscholtes128/Azure-Automated-ML-Workshop/README.md

-# Microsoft Cloud Workshop template *(replace with workshop name)*
-*Please provide an introduction to the workshop.
-For example:*

-Trey Research Inc. looks at the old way of doing things in retail and introduces innovative experiences that delight customers and drive sales.
-Their latest initiative focuses on intelligent vending machines that support commerce, engagement analytics, and intelligent promotions.
+# Automated Machine Learning with Azure Databricks and Azure Machine Learning Service*

+Develop an engine failure prediction model using NASA's turbofan engine degradation simulation Data Set.

 ## Target audience

-*Please list the target audience for this workshop.
-For example:*
--	Application developer
--	Infrastructure architect
--	Database administrator
--	AI developer
+-AI developer
--	Data scientist
+-Data scientist

 ## Abstract
-*Please provide descriptions of the overall workshop, the whiteboard design session and hands on lab.
-For example:*

 ### Workshop
-In this workshop, you will look at the process of migrating an on-premises data warehouse to Azure SQL Data Warehouse.
-Throughout the whiteboard design session and hands-on lab, you will look at the planning process for data warehouse migration, identifying schema and data incompatibilities, efficiently migrating data from on-premises databases to the cloud, data distribution in Azure SQL Data Warehouse, migrating ETL jobs to Azure Data Factory, and supporting ad-hoc workloads in an Azure SQL Data Warehouse through Azure Analysis Services.
+In this workshop you will gain familiarity with automated machine learning using Azure machine Learning Services.
+We will introduce the powerful AI combination of Azure Datbricks and Azure Machine Leraning Services to train and deploy a predictive maintenance regression model.

-At the end of this workshop, you will be better able to [deliver, demonstrate, solve, present, migrate, build, design, architect, construct, modify] ….
+At the end of this workshop, you will better able to leverage Databricks and Azure Machine Learning services to accelerate your advanced analytics deliverables.

 ### Whiteboard design session *(this will go in the readme and in the WDS document)*
 In this whiteboard design session, you will work in a group to look at the process of migrating an on-premises data warehouse to Azure SQL Data Warehouse.
 The design session will cover planning for a data warehouse migration, data and schema preparation, data loading, optimizing the data distribution, and building a solution to support ad-hoc queries.